jorsh/mean-cart/README.md

 # mean-cart
-A shopping cart built using MEAN stack
+A To Do list built using MEAN stack